Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/working-with-templates.md

 ## Show custom properties

 You may work with custom properties in your OpenAPI spec.
-To expose custom properties in Dev Portal, add the property `showExtensions` and assign `true`.
+To expose custom properties in Dev Portal, change the property `showExtensions` to `true` in the `spec-renderer.html` file.
 By default, `showExtensions` is `false`.

 ## Partials